 - Adjust the bar to roughly shoulder height while standing, then load the required weight onto the bar.

-- Place a bench in an upright posture beneath the bar.
+- Place a bench in an upright position beneath the bar.

 - Sit on the bench press seat and use a pronated grip to unrack the bar.